Woojinnz/finance-tracker/README.md

 # finance-tracker
-Tracks my ASB account for any transactions then sends a daily email with that days transactions
+Tracks an ASB account for any transactions then sends a daily email with that days transactions